deployKF/website/content/guides/getting-started.md

     !!! step "Step 7 - Apply App-of-Apps Manifest"

-        The only manifest you need to manually apply is the ArgoCD [app-of-apps](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/#app-of-apps-pattern), which creates all the other ArgoCD applications.
+        The only manifest you need to manually apply is the [app-of-apps](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/#app-of-apps-pattern), which creates all the other ArgoCD applications.

         The `app-of-apps.yaml` manifest is generated at the root of your `--output-dir` folder, so you can apply it with:

         ```shell